Occupational Therapist Madison, Wisconsin

 - Participates in educational staff performance improvement in-services.
 Assists with orientation and in-service training for certified department staff members.
 Participates in guidance and educational programs.

-- Current licensure as an Occupational Therapist in the state of WI.
+- Current licensure as an Occupational Therapist in Wisconsin.

 - Previous experience in all aspects of occupational therapy preferred, but not required.

 - Effective oral and written communication skills in English with additional languages preferred

 - Current CPR/BLS certification.